Cam Neely: Boston Bruins

 In one memorable incident in 1994, the tip of Neely's right pinky finger was cut off through his glove, requiring 10–15 stitches to repair.
 After sustaining the injury early in the second period, Neely received the stitches, and returned to the game later that period.
 Neely scored an assist, but the Bruins ultimately lost the game against the Devils 2–1.

 Neely's intense efforts to come back time and again from his devastating injuries were recognized with his winning of the Masterton Trophy after the 1993–94 season.
 The Bruins have since retired #8 in his honor, making him the tenth player to have a number retired by the team.
 Despite his shortened career, he recorded some remarkable scoring feats.
 Only Gretzky, Mario Lemieux, and Brett Hull scored a better goals per game average over the course of an NHL season than Neely did with his 50-goals-in-49-games in the 1993–94 season (despite missing 35 games that season).
 Also, only ten players in NHL history scored a better goals per game average over their career than Neely.
 He reached the fifty goal mark three times, played in five All-Star games, and was named the league's Second Team All-Star at right wing in 1988, 1990, 1991, and 1994.

-As of June 1, 2021, Neely is the Boston Bruins' all-time leading playoff goal scorer with 55.
+As of April 27, 2024, Neely is second on the Boston Bruins' all-time playoff goal scoring list with 55.
 He ranks tenth in playoff points for Boston with 87.